New NEBOSH General Certificate Syllabus

 The Open Book Exam is one of the main changes to how the NEBOSH National Certificate is assessed.
 Previously the learner had to attend the NGC1 exam face-to-face at a training centre.
 Now the exam for NG1 is completed remotely, NEBOSH have named this the “Open Book Exam”.

-The Open Book Exam can be accessed online and can be completed wherever the learner pleases.
+The Open Book Exam is accessed online and can be completed wherever the learner pleases.
 Exams are hosted on one set day and are open for 24 hours.
 To attend, the learner simply needs to log in remotely on a device with a screen at any time during that window.

 How do I attend the Open Book Exam?